HankSheehan/colorize-cnn/README.md

 ## Conclusion
 In the end, my last architecture was looking pretty good with only 10 epochs of training.
 In the future, I could tweak the architecture using dropout or other techniques in order to reduce overfitting.
 I could also try many different numbers of epochs and cross validate.
 As of now, I'm pretty impressed with how 10 epochs turned out.

+In the future I could also try other colorspaces.
+HSV could help with my dim images and LAB could help it get closer to how a human would color the pixels.

 To sum up what I've learned from this little project:

 ![Two Convolution Layers > One Convolution Layer](README-assets/conclusion2.png)

 ![Convolution and Dense Layers > Single Dense Layer](README-assets/conclusion1.png)